Ditectrev/DP-203/README.md

 ![Question 89](images/question89.jpg)

-### HOTSPOT You have two Azure Storage accounts named Storage1 and Storage2.
+### You have two Azure Storage accounts named Storage1 and Storage2.
 Each account holds one container and has the hierarchical namespace enabled.
 The system has files that contain data stored in the Apache Parquet format.
 You need to copy folders and files from Storage1 to Storage2 by using a Data Factory copy activity.
 The solution must meet the following requirements: ✑ No transformations must be performed. ✑ The original folder structure must be retained. ✑ Minimize time required to perform the copy activity.
 How should you configure the copy activity?

 ![Question 90](images/question90.jpg)